csparkresearch/KuttyPy-GUI/docs/workshop.md

 ??? abstract "Using PIP on other OSes"
     * Python3 must be installed
-    * Open a command prompt, and use pip3 to install the KuttyPy package
+    * Open a command prompt as administrator, and use pip3 to install the KuttyPy package
     ```
     pip3 install kuttyPy
     ```